Review of the 2026 Startup Job Fair

 1. Location and transportation

-The event was held at COEX Hall B1.
+The event was held in COEX B1 Hall.

 From Nowon-gu, you can take Line 4 to Dongjak Station, then transfer to the Line 9 express and get off at Bongeunsa Station.